Brighton Festival Chorus: The 1990s

 The decade also saw the Chorus perform in France, the Netherlands, Belgium and Germany.

 In 1992 the Chorus performed for the first time at Leeds Castle under Carl Davis.
 This became an annual summer engagement for the Chorus which continued until 2007.

 In 1996, László Heltay retired as music director of the Chorus.
 He was succeeded by his deputy, Jonathan Grieves-Smith and then, upon the latter's departure to Australia, by James Morgan, who holds the position of music director to the present day.
+Grieves-Smith was subsequently extradited from Australia, and found guilty of multiple sexual offences, receiving a gaol term of 24 years.
 László Heltay held the honorary title of Conductor Emeritus of BFC until his death in 2019.